NixOS/nixpkgs/doc/languages-frameworks/gradle.section.md

   will generally use instead of `pkg` or `attrPath`.
 - `pkg` - the package to be used for fetching the dependencies.
 Defaults to `getAttrFromPath (splitString "." attrPath) pkgs`.
-- `nsjailFlags` - allows you to override nsjail flags (only relevant for downstream, non-nixpkgs projects)
+- `bwrapFlags` - allows you to override bwrap flags (only relevant for downstream, non-nixpkgs projects)
 - `preBuild` / `postBuild` - run these commands before/after fetching
   dependencies